 - Will grow to about 1 foot tall with runners cascading down about 3 feet or more.

-Spider plants purify the air in your home!
+- A nice bonus is that spider plants purify the air in your home!

 Disclosure of Material Connection: Some of the links in the post above are "affiliate links."
 This means if you click on the link and purchase the item, I will receive a small commission from the sale, but the price is the same for you.
 I am disclosing this in accordance with the Federal Trade Commission's 16 CFR, Part 255: "Guides Concerning the Use of Endorsements and Testimonials in Advertising."